 Item Assessment Capability Test Evidence Required 1 Isolate SRAS test unit SRAS to operate as an electrical island for the duration of test (excluding item 7).
 SRAS to be electrically isolated from all sources of supply not associated with the unit Documentation showing all the isolation points at zero volts by measurement.
 This includes alternating current supplies to battery chargers etc. 2a Start (non-TTHL) Start without external supply.
 Start using same procedure or process as would be used for a system restart.
-Provide data showing output trends of SRAS unit.
-As a minimum, continuous recordings of MW, Mvar, voltage (RMS), current (RMS), frequency over the duration of the test.
+Provide data showing output trends of SRAS unit. (aAs a minimum, continuous recordings of generator-MW, Mvar, voltage (RMS), current (RMS), frequency over the duration of the test.
 During transients that occur during the test also provide three phase instantaneous waveforms for voltage and current at unit terminals and other points of interest.
-2b Trip to House Load Trip to house load from at least 80% of its registered capacity (as registered with AEMO).
+Voltage, Frequency over the duration of the test) 2b Trip to House Load Trip to house load from at least 80% of its registered capacity (as registered with AEMO).
 Demonstrate trip operation of TTHL relay to disconnect SRAS from power system.
 SRAS to then remain operational at house load.
-Provide data output trends of SRAS unit.
-As a minimum, continuous recordings of MW, Mvar, voltage (RMS), current (RMS), frequency over the course of the test.
-3 Zero Export Operate in a stable manner at zero export load.
+Provide data output trends of SRAS unit(aAs a minimum, continuous recordings of generator-MW, Mvar, voltage (RMS), current (RMS), Voltage, fFrequency over the course of the test) 3 Zero Export Operate in a stable manner at zero export load.
 Run at zero export load for at least 30 minutes.
-Frequency and voltage trends (or other equivalent trends) to demonstrate the SRAS operated in a stable manner at zero export load for at least 30 minutes 4 Voltage Control (Black Start Service, Restoration Support Service only if applicable) Control SRAS voltage.
+Frequency and voltage trends (or other equivalent trends) to demonstrate the SRAS operated in a stable manner at zero export load for at least 30 minutes.
+4 Voltage Control (Black Start Service, Restoration Support Service only if applicable) Control SRAS voltage.
 Change SRAS output voltage by 5% above and below nominal output voltage and hold each change for 5 minutes (measured at generator terminals or other agreed point).
 Can be done concurrently with item 3.
-Provide output voltage trend for the duration of the test.
-5 Frequency Control (Black Start Service, Restoration Support Service only if applicable) Control SRAS frequency.
-Change SRAS output frequency by 0.5 Hz above and below 50 Hz and hold each change for 5 minutes (measured at generator terminals or other agreed point).
-Can be done concurrently with item 3.
-Provide output frequency trend for the duration of the test.
+Provide output voltage trend for the duration of the SRAS test.